apache/nuttx/Documentation/platforms/risc-v/bl808/boards/ox64/index.rst

 timer
 -----

-This configuration enables support for hardware timers and the timer example app.
+This configuration enables support for general purpose and watchdog timers, as well as the timer and watchdog examples.
 Serial Console is enabled on UART3 at 2 Mbps.